Chances are … you’ve seen the stats:

 However, the truth is: best practices will only get you so far.

-The right days and times to send emails change dramatically according to your industry and your audience.
+The right days and times to send emails change dramatically according to your industry and audience.
 Far better than just applying what works across the board is optimizing and testing your own campaigns.
 While you can certainly do this manually, you can also use a feature like Perfect Timing that drips out emails based directly on each subscriber’s personal history.

 4. Don’t send the same email twice.